Parameters to configure project analysis of project can be set in various multiple places in Sonar. Here is the hierarchy of parameters:

 Set the language of the source code .
 If a Sonar plugin allows to analyze another language, the associated source code analyser can be activated with this property.

 .
 Browse the Plugin Library page to get the list of all available languages.
+If not set, a multi-language analysis will be triggered.

 Comma-separated paths to directories containing sourcessource files.